getditto/DittoSwiftTools/README.md

 There are three values you need to provide to the Heartbeat:
 1. Id/Id's - Provide all the Id's needed in order to identify a peer
 2. Interval - The frequency at which the Heartbeat will scrape the data
-3. Collection Name - The Ditto collection you want to add this data to
-4. Meta Data -  This field is optional
+3. Meta Data -  This field is optional

 There is a `DittoHeartbeatConfig` struct you can use to construct your configuration.